lgbouma/lgbouma.com/content/research.md

 [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and
 [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to discover
 planets around stars in clusters younger than one billion years.
-The properties of these young planets help clarify the processes that sculpted present-day distributions of exoplanet sizes, atmospheres, and orbital geometries.
+The properties of these young planets help clarify the processes that sculpt present-day exoplanet sizes, atmospheres, and orbital geometries.

 {{< expand text="Click here to learn more" >}}
 **Kepler and the Behemoth: Three Mini-Neptunes in a 40 Million Year Old Association**